-JOHN-HENRI HOLMBERG

-- 1. Wormhole, definitely.
+JOHN-HENRI HOLMBERG 1.
+Wormhole, definitely.
 Until we come up with some better loophole that allows interstellar travel.
-I doubt rabbit holes will do it. - 2.
+I doubt rabbit holes 2.
 The Schismatrix, in Bruce Sterling's novel and stories collected as Schismatrix Plus.
 I have never seen a more perfect utopian vision, nor a better explanation of the importance of science fiction, than Sterling's summation: "He mourned mankind, and the blindness of men, who thought that the Kosmos had rules and limits that would shelter them from their own freedom.
 There were no shelters.
 There were no final purposes.
 Futility, and freedom, were Absolute."
-But strangely, not everyone seem to agree. - 3.
-I've come across a few such characters, but the first of them who comes to mind is Alyx, from Joanna Russ' Picnic on Paradise.
+But strangely, not everyone seem to agree.
+3. I've come across a few such characters, but the first of them who comes to mind is Alyx, from Joanna Russ' Picnic on Paradise.
 She'd know what to do whatever happened.

-JOHANNA SINISALO

-- 1. In Dan Simmons' "Hyperion" the writer used the concept of a "farcaster", which I suppose was a kind of a wormhole or, in other words, an Einstein-Rosen bridge.
+JOHANNA SINISALO 1.
+In Dan Simmons' "Hyperion" the writer used the concept of a "farcaster", which I suppose was a kind of a wormhole or, in other words, an Einstein-Rosen bridge.
 I recall that in the book you could have a house in which, with farcaster portals as doorways, you had a kitchen with a view of Olympus Mons, your bedroom was on a Caribbean islet and your living room somewhere in Andromeda galaxy.
-That sounds my kind of a house. - 2.
-I suppose it has to be the Moomin Valley. - 3.
-Ripley from the Alien movies.
+That sounds my kind of a house.
+2. I suppose it has to be the Moomin Valley.

+3. Ripley from the Alien movies.
 Or perhaps Pippi Longstocking.

-WALTER JON WILLIAMS

-1. I am neither worm-shaped, rabbit-shaped, or loop-shaped, so I may not fit into any of these gateways.
+WALTER JON WILLIAMS 1.
+I am neither worm-shaped, rabbit-shaped, or loop-shaped, so I may not fit into any of these gateways.

-I may not not not ally of chess galects, though I'm sure they're useful.

 I need no loopholes at present, though I'm sure they're useful.
 A wormhole can take me anywhere, and I am assured by the best literary authority that if I go down a rabbit hole, I'll eventually wake and find myself at the same place where I started.
 So whether I'd take the wormhole or the rabbit hole would depend on whether I liked the place where I started. if I wanted to return, I'd take the rabbit hole.
-And if I didn't care to return, I'd take the wormhole to some
+And if I didn't care to return, I'd take the wormhole to someplace that might be better.
 2. Casablanca.
 Not the city on the Moroccan coast, but the fictional Casablanca in the film of the same name.

-It's the place where you can meet Humphrey Bogart, Ingrid Bergman, Claude Rains, and Peter Lorre in their most iconic roles.

-3. Han Solo.
+It's the place where you can meet Humphrey Bogart, Ingrid Bergman, Claude Rains, and Peter Lorre in their most iconic 3.
+Han Solo.
 He never lost a sidekick.

-NALO HOPKINSON
+roles.

-- 1. Loopholes make me dizzy, wormholes are squirmy, but rabbits are good for dinner.
-So I pick the rabbit hole. - 2.
-The magical land of Writeeveryday.
-I've never found it, but it sounds lovely, doesn't it? - 3.
-At first, I thought, "Well, none of them, of course; have you seen what happens to people who go on adventures?"
+NALO HOPKINSON 1.
+Loopholes make me dizzy, wormholes are squirmy, but rabbits are good for dinner.
+So I pick the rabbit hole.
+2. The magical land of Writeeveryday.
+I've never found it, but it sounds lovely, doesn't it?
+3. At first, I thought, "Well, none of them, of course; have you seen what happens to people who go on adventures?"
 But then I thought again, and it's difficult to choose.
 Maybe Detective Dee, because I just discovered him, and what's not to love about Chinese steampunk mystery movies set in 690 AD with a hypercapable, handsome, understanding, responsible detective who kicks ass?
 Maybe Lord Fanny from Grant Morrison's "The Invisibles," because I kind of have a crush on her.
 Or maybe I'd go with Hobbes the tiger, from "Calvin and Hobbes."
 I'd love to see what Hobbes gets up to when Calvin's not around.